 For the new comer to bird watching the diversity and fleeting nature of the prize can be daunting.
 While a field trip with an expert is a great learning opportunity it can also prove disheartening.
 “How could that tiny brown flash have been a Song sparrow?”
 The missing piece here is the fact that the long time bird watcher is often not cognizant of, or at least not verbalizing the mental process she goes through to identify the “brown flash.”

 An experienced birder will almost never start the process of identifying a bird with the statement, “The date today is January 7th.
 I’m located three miles north of latitude 42 degrees, facing into a cold wind on a barrier beach by the Atlantic Ocean.”
 These all-important details are so ingrained in the very experience of bird watching in early January at Plum Island, Massachusetts that they go unspoken.
 However, the time of year, weather, location, and habitat are often more valuable to identification than the color of the outer wing feathers of the bird in question.
-The setting and context in which a bird is seen is a huge factor in correct identification and this is the context I hopped to outline at the Daily Bird New England.
+The setting and context in which a bird is seen is a huge factor in correct identification and this is the context I hoped to express in the Daily Bird New England.

 I hope that you will continue to enjoy checking in with the Daily Bird New England, and stay tuned for the next chapter.
 As always feel free to contact me with questions or comments, or if you’d are looking for a speaker or educational program.